February 15, 2026

 Scaler mindset kicks in after product-market fit.
 You have a product customers want.
 You’re ready to push growth.
 This happens around $1M revenue, though it varies by industry.

-Most startup CEOs excel as a builder.
-Founders know how to get shit done and figure things out.
+Most startup founders excel as a builder.
+Great founders know how to get shit done and figure things out.
 They’re scrappy and relentless.

 But their early success creates false confidence.
 They never build the right team and systems.
 They become the bottleneck of their own business.
 The company stagnates.
 The board replaces them.

-But let me be clear up front.
 Adopting a scaling mindset doesn’t mean you stop building entirely.
-Far from it.
 You just spend more time building the future than executing the present.
-This distinction is important to keep in mind as we go through the seven core responsibilities of a CEO.
-Rather than doing everything yourself, you’re creating the right conditions for your team to able to crush it without you.
+This distinction matters as we go through the seven core responsibilities of a CEO.
+Rather than doing everything yourself, you’re creating the right conditions for your team to crush it without you.

 Surviving the transition: Going from founder to CEO is so challenging that I'm now helping other founders get through it successfully.
-I'll give you all the same playbooks I used to grow into a highly successful CEO myself.
+Highland Society is the exclusive community of CEOs that sits atop Highland.
 Learn about it here and apply here (takes 1 minute).

 Great CEOs get their team rowing in the same direction.
 No exceptions.

-To do this, they focus on, and masterfully communicate these three things:
+To do this, they focus on, and masterfully communicate, three things:

-This is the PDP framework: the three most essential questions every CEO should be able to answer (and her team should be able to answer, too!).
+This is the PDP framework: the three most essential questions every CEO should be able to answer.
+Her team should be able to answer them too.
 This foundation matters whether you’re a scrappy startup or Fortune 100.

-This is so foundational, yet most CEOs fail this test.
-And if you polled their teams randomly, everyone would give different answers.
-In other words, the team is rowing in different directions, completely out of sync with one another.
-Even small misalignment can become a big problem.
+This is foundational, yet most CEOs fail this test.
+Poll their teams randomly and everyone gives different answers.
+The team rows in different directions, completely out of sync.
+Even small misalignment becomes a big problem.

-If the CEO can’t answer these three questions, how can their team be expected to perform at a high level?
+If the CEO can’t answer these three questions, how can their team perform at a high level?
 It’s like asking them to find a target in a pitch-black room.
 The PDP turns the lights on.

 Try this simple exercise: Have your team answer these three questions privately.
 Share responses.
 Large gaps mean you lack clarity and need to tighten things up.
 Do this a couple times a year and you'll drive massive alignment across the team.